DovetailSoftware/l10n/README.md

 ## Usage Tips:

 * All exported and localized lists can be imported in one run (per list type) without a need to specify all file names.
 To do this, merge all localized lists, e.g. into "cl125_GBST_pl-PL.csv" file for Clarify lists and into "cl125_HGBST_pl-PL.csv" file for used-defined pop-up lists.
-Then use these commands:
+Then use these commands:<br/>
 -- for Clarify lists:<br/>
 ```CScript //E:JScript ImportLocalizedGBSTListElement.js /file:"cl125_GBST_pl-PL.csv" ```<br/>
 -- for used-defined pop-up lists:<br/>